zeroincombenze/l10n-italy/l10n_it_einvoice_base/README.rst

 EInvoice + FatturaPA
 =====================

-This module allows you to generate the fatturaPA XML file version 1.2 which will be sent to the SdI (Exchange System by Italian Tax Authority)
+This module manage infrastructure to manage Italian E Invoice and FatturaPA as per send to the SdI (Exchange System by Italian Tax Authority)

+|warning| This module may be conflict with OCA modules with error:

+*name CryptoBinary used for multiple values in typeBinding*

+Please, do not mix OCA module and OIA modules.

+|halt| Do not install this module: it is in development status; official release will be avaiable on 2018-10-22

 |it|